-- Select System Default from the drop-down menu as system default codecs were already defined in Section 5.4. - Set the Fax Transport Support box to T38 as this is the preferred method of fax transmission for Sunrise. - Set the DTMF Support field to RFC2833/RFC4733.
-This directs Avaya IP Office to send DTMF tones using RTP events messages as defined in RFC2833. - Check Media Security to Same as System (Disabled). - Check the Local Hold Music box. - Check the Re-invite Supported box to allow for codec re-negotiation in cases where the target of the incoming call or transfer does not support the codec originally negotiated. - Check the PRACK/100rel Supported box if early media is required.
+- Select System Default from the drop-down menu as system default codecs were already defined in Section 5.4. - Set the Fax Transport Support box to G.711 as this is the preferred method of fax transmission for Swisscom. - Set the DTMF Support field to RFC2833/RFC4733.
+This directs Avaya IP Office to send DTMF tones using RTP events messages as defined in RFC2833. - Check Media Security to Same as System (Preferred) and ensure that the Same as System box is checked.
+This ensures that system level media security is set to Preferred specifying that SRTP is preferred over RTP as configured in Section 5.5. - Check the Local Hold Music box. - Check the Re-invite Supported box to allow for codec re-negotiation in cases where the target of the incoming call or transfer does not support the codec originally negotiated. - Check the PRACK/100rel Supported box if early media is required.
 This was checked during compliance testing. - On completion, click the OK button (not shown).